 This beautiful hunting sword dates from the second half of 18th century.

-Originally a trousse, both the fork and an the by-knife are long gone.
+Originally a trousse, both the fork and the by-knife are long gone.
 Polished steel hilt supports the beautifully carved grip.
 Blade is superbly etched with two hunting scenes, which run along the whole length of both sides of the blade, and feature baroque hunting scenes, which are significantly above average in workmanship and artistic composition.

 The obverse side displays a wooded landscape, a hunter with his club-butt long-rifle, his his dog barking up a deer, which are hiding in the forest.